Send Close Add comments: (status displays here)

 Verse routeοταν ουν ποιης ελεημοσυνην μη σαλπισης εμπροσθεν σου ωσπερ οι υποκριται ποιουσιν εν ταις συναγωγαις και εν ταις ρυμαις οπως δοξασθωσιν υπο των ανθρωπων αμην λεγω υμιν απεχουσιν τον μισθον αυτων [gnt]

-This Greek word is the source of the English word "synagogue" which is a Greek word and not a Hebrew word.
+The ancient Greek word "συναγωγή""gathering" and is the source of the English word "synagogue" which is a Greek word and not a Hebrew word.
+This word can be a play on words with the three constituent words "together", "lead, bring, go" and "earth".

 Verse routeMatthew 25:38 When saw we thee a stranger, and took thee in? or naked, and clothed thee? [kjv]